haikus-in-c/haikus-in-c.github.io/_posts/2013-08-15-github-pages-custom-domain.markdown

 Excellent.
 Now you have a repository on your local machine pointing to your-username.github.io on Github's servers.
 This directory will hold the body of your site, and it's kind of like a more advanced version of a public\_html directory.

-I say more advanced because Github Pages repositories are also capable of building Jekyll sites.
-I'm going to make a bold assumption that your site is powered by [Jekyll][jekyll], but if it's not, have no fear.
-I only make this assumption because *a lot* of Github Pages users use Jekyll, because Github actually uses Jekyll to serve every page it hosts.
-If you are using Jekyll, I'll assume you've already set it up (if you haven't there's [great documentation][jekylldocs] out there).
-I recommend using the [Jekyll test site][jekylltest] to get started with Github Pages, because it's guaranteed to build every time.
+I say more advanced because Github Pages repositories are also capable of building [Jekyll][jekylldocs] sites. *A lot* of Github Pages users use Jekyll, which is a ruby based platform that transforms text files into static websites and blogs, because Github itself actually uses Jekyll to serve every page it hosts.
+If you are setting up a blog but haven't yet considered using Jekyll, I recommend [looking into it][jekylldocs].

-If you're not using Jekyll, or even if you are and don't want to deal with the test site, just load a simple index.html file into your your-username.github.io directory with some test content in it.
-This is just there to test that everything is functioning properly with Github Pages before we move on.
-Once index.html is added and edited, add, commit, and push from the github pages directory:
+Regardless of whether or not you're using Jekyll, the next step is to add your site files, or better yet a simple test site that you know will build (a single index.html file with some test content will work fine, or you could use the [Jekyll test site][jekylltest].
+Once your site files are in your site directory like you want them, git add, commit, and push up to the master branch of your-username.github.io:

 	$ git add *
 	$ git commit -m 'added test site'
 	$ git push origin master

-Now, in your web browser of choice navigate to www.your-username.github.io.
+Now, in your web browser navigate to www.your-username.github.io.
 If you're looking at the result of whatever HTML, Jekyll, or other types of files you just pushed to the your-username.github.io repository, then you're ready to move on.
 If you're looking at a 404 page, or some other type of error, it's probably one of two things.
 Either the Github servers haven't updated to see your freshly pushed data yet